cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 ### Preparation

-Let's assume that:
+This exercise assumes that:

 1. Your Protobuf definition files are in `./proto/myChain`.
-2. And that you want to compile them into Typescript in `./client/src/types/generated`.
+2. You want to compile them into Typescript in `./client/src/types/generated`.

-You need to install `protoc` and its Typescript plugin:
+Install `protoc` and its Typescript plugin:

 ```sh
 $ npm install ts-proto protoc --save-dev
 ```

 You can confirm the version you received.
-The executable is actually slightly hidden in `./node_modules/protoc/protoc/bin/protoc`:
+The executable is located in `./node_modules/protoc/protoc/bin/protoc`:

 ```sh
 $ ./node_modules/protoc/protoc/bin/protoc --version
 ```

-Which returns something like this:
+This returns something like:

 ```
 libprotoc 3.11.2
 ```

-Also create the target folder if it does not exist yet:
+Create the target folder if it does not exist yet:

 ```sh
 $ mkdir -p client/src/types/generated